What Information is Collected

 - Preferred language can only be viewed by this with access to the database or a backup.

 - We may be required to share information with law enforcement.

-The ContentDB production server is currently located in Canada.
+The ContentDB production server is currently located in Germany.
 Backups are stored in the UK.
 Encrypted backups may be stored in other countries, such as the US or EU.

 By using this service, you give permission for the data to be moved as needed.